K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 This document (PaaS-TA AP Portal UI Installation Guide) describes how to install PaaS-TA AP Portal UI using BOSH.

 ### <div id="1.2"/> 1.2.
 Range
-The installation scope was created based on the basic installation of the Portal UI to verify the PaaS-TA AP Portal.
+The installation range was created based on the basic installation of the Portal UI to verify the PaaS-TA AP Portal.

 ### <div id="1.3"/> 1.3.
 References
 BOSH Document: [http://bosh.io](http://bosh.io)